Rocio Gonzalez, Executive Director and Riverkeeper

 Ivo joined the Futaleufú Riverkeeper team in 2016 as a Fellow, to investigate Chile’s energy policy and assist in helping the community gain a better understanding of what this policy means for the Futaleufu watershed.
 He also works in situ studying new ways of understanding the ecosystem processes involved in this watershed from a scientific point of view.
 Ivo is an Environmental Civil Engineer from the southern Chilean city of Valdivia.
 He holds a Bachelor’s degree from Universidad Técnica Federico Santa María (Valparaíso) and a Master’s in Science in Water Resources from Universidad Austral de Chile (Valdivia).

-Pía Weber Salazar, Volunteer Attorney
+Pía Weber Salazar, Legal Investigator

 Pia is a Chilean attorney with a law degree from Pontificia Universidad Católica de Valparaíso, specializing in Administrative Law and Environmental Law.
 Pia is currently pursuing a Masters in Law (LLM) at the University of Melbourne, where she studies environmental law and is helping Futaleufu Riverkeeper research legal tools for the protection of wild and scenic rivers in Australia, including the Queensland Wild Rivers Act.
 Previously, Pia worked as advisory attorney for the Ministry of the General Secretariat of the Presidency and as Fund Analyst for Chile’s Transparency Council.